 Indonesia is an archipelago of more than 17,000 islands, and Sumatra is the second largest of these.
 The islands were formed by volcanic activity, and their mineral-rich soil—fortified with volcanic ash and diverse plant life—have helped to make Indonesia's coffees among the most famous and celebrated around the world.
 (Sulawesi and Java, which follow Sumatra in land mass, are also spectacular—and perhaps often lumped together in the public conception of "Sumatra.")

-Coffee trees were originally brought to Indonesia in the early 19th century by the Dutch, who sought to break the world-wide Arabic monopoly on the cultivation of coffee.
-Within a few years, Indonesian coffee dominated the world’s coffee market.
-Yet by the end of the century disease had completely destroyed the crop.
-Coffee trees were successfully replanted and quickly gained a large share of the world market until the plantations were ravaged again during World WarII.
+Coffee trees were originally brought to Indonesia in the early 19th century by Dutch colonizers, who sought to break the world-wide Arabic monopoly on the cultivation of coffee.
+Within a few years, Indonesian coffee dominated the world’s coffee market—though by the end of that century, disease had completely destroyed the crop.
+Coffee trees were successfully replanted and quickly gained a large share of the world market until the plantations were ravaged again during World War II.